ajoberstar/gradle-git/README.md

 * [stianh/gradle-release-plugin](https://github.com/stianh/gradle-release-plugin) - Similar approach (and created before)
 the `ari` plugin.
 However, as of `4/13/14` it hasn't had any commits in 9 months.

-### Approach of grgit-release
+### Approach of org.ajoberstar.grgit-release

-The `grgit-release` plugin is intended to be opinionated, and I am not trying to meet all needs.
+The `org.ajoberstar.grgit-release` plugin is intended to be opinionated, and I am not trying to meet all needs.
 The core principles of this plugin are:

 * [Semantic versioning](http://semver.org) is the ideal way to version code (for most use cases).